 Finding the best deal often depends on where you live.
 You essentially have two choices: big-box farm stores or local independent feed mills.

-- Cons: Prices are set corporately, so there isn’t much wiggle room.
+Cons: Prices are set corporately, so there is not much wiggle room.

-- Observation: I often find that their house brand, Producer’s Pride, is the most budget-friendly option for a basic layer pellet.
+My observation: I often find that their house brand, Producer’s Pride, is the most budget-friendly option for a basic layer pellet.
+At $15.99 for 50 lbs, it works out to roughly 32 cents per pound, which is hard to beat at a retail store.

 If you live in the Midwest or South, stores like Rural King, Atwoods, or Bomgaars might be nearby.
 These stores often compete aggressively on price.

-- Regional Benefit: They may carry local brands that are cheaper because they didn’t have to be shipped across the country.
+Regional Benefit: They may carry local brands that are cheaper because they did not have to be shipped across the country.
+I have found savings of $2 to $4 per bag simply by checking the regional mill brands.

 Online Options vs. Local Feed Stores